magento/magento-cloud/README.md

         }
 3. Save your changes to `auth.json` and exit the text editor.

-## Required changes to your project configuration
+## Required changes for release 101.0.2
-This release requires you to make some manual changes to the following files, which are both located in your project root directory:
+The 101.0.2 release on August 5, 2016 requires you to make some manual changes to the following files, which are both located in your project root directory:

 *   `.magento.app.yaml`, the main project configuration file.
 *   `composer.json`, which specifies project dependencies.